 For Alternative 2 relative to monkfish, the Southern New England area closure would be for April, May, and December.
-Likewise the New Jersey closure areas would be for May, the latter half of October, November, and December.
-Table 46 - 49 below describe monthly monkfish landings/revenues for the above-described region that may fish in the Southern New England and New Jersey monkfish polygon closed areas.
-The months proposed for closures or partial closures (highlighted) do not represent the majority of landings/revenues but are a substantial part of annual activity for both areas.
+Likewise, the New Jersey closure areas would be for May, the latter half of October, November, and December.
+Tables 5 (SNE) and 8 (NJ) in Appendix D describe the proportions of affected monthly regional gillnet monkfish landings.
+May appears the most impacted and April the least impacted for the Southern New England area, while for New Jersey, December is the most impacted and several months had low/confidential landings.

 While not all permits/vessels are likely to be active each month in a polygon area, the SNE monkfish polygon appears to have the potential to impact around 220 federally-permitted vessels and 45 dealers.
 The New Jersey monkfish polygon appears to have the potential to impact around 56 federally-permitted vessels and 15 dealers.